- Travel and Places»

 My Yellowstone Vacation

 I spent only two days at Yellowstone as I had other sites to see on my trip agenda.
-The photo to the right shows the road entering the park from the east entrance.
+The photo above shows the road entering the park from the east entrance.
 In two days you can view most of the primary sites.
 However, if you want to engage in hiking, rafting, horseback riding, guided tours and so forth, more time would be needed.
 Even if you just take the scenic loop, there can be a great deal of walking involved and some of it can be strenuous if you choose to hike to and from the falls along the North or South Rim of the canyon.

 One of the first things I noticed unfortunately were the number of dead lodge pole pine trees.
 This is due to fire activity over the past 20 or more years.
 There was of course a massive fire in the late 1980's and smaller ones since.
 In addition, much of the area has struggled with an infestation of mountain pine beetles which kill off mature trees.
 Both of these natural occurences act to purge the forest of older growth.
 In fact, the heat of a fire promotes growth as it forces open the sealed cones which hold the seed for new lodge pole pine trees.